Pound puppy turned police 'porn dog'

 Bear is now in Seattle, and there's another specially trained K-9 in Alaska.
 But URL is the only known electronic storage detection K-9 in the Rocky Mountain Region, which means he can be called to work state and federal investigations as well.

-"The counterterrorism stuff, the child exploitation kinds of crimes, the child porn crimes, child trafficking," said Harmon.
+"The counterterrorism stuff, the child exploitation kinds of crimes, the child porn crimes, child trafficking," said Hartman.
 "There are so many different types of crimes that can be documented on electronic media storage."

 Trainer looks for dogs with high energy, no fear